manifoldfinance/SplitSwapRouter/README.md

 ### Todo

-- [ ] Documentation of derived math and code
 - [ ] Gas checks for adding splits (more efficient method needed)
 - [ ] Add income potential (retain % of coins gained from split)
 - [ ] MockERC20 and factories for faster fuzz testing